syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/criticalpath.md

 ![Alt text](images/criticalpath.PNG)

-## Customize critical path taskbar
+## Customize taskbar in critical path

-The critical path taskbar  can be customized by using [`queryTaskbarInfo`] event.
+The taskbar in critical path can be customized by using `queryTaskbarInfo` event and `isCritical` property of row `data` in the event arugment.

 The following code example shows how to customize the critical path taskbar in the Gantt control: